cristalnaya/Build-portfolio-site/README.md

 # Build-portfolio-site

-Code and document samples about bulding a portfolio page project at Udacity FEND.
+Code and document samples about bulding a portfolio web page project at Udacity FEND.

 ---